rimutaka/posts/Covidpocalipse/covidpocalipse.md

 Remote work used to be the exclusive domain of software companies.
 Now [more and more businesses](https://www.flexjobs.com/blog/post/100-top-companies-with-remote-jobs-2020/) offer flexible working arrangements that include remote work.

-Most of "remote-first" companies started as small software projects maintaining their original "remote-first" structure as they grew.
+Most "remote-first" companies started as small software projects maintaining their original "remote-first" structure as they grew.

 * [GitLab](https://about.gitlab.com/) ($2.75B valuation, [plans 2020 IPO](https://www.forbes.com/sites/alexkonrad/2019/09/17/gitlab-doubles-valuation-to-nearly-3-billion/)) has published their [company playbook](https://about.gitlab.com/company/culture/all-remote/guide/).